Givin’ Up the Man Cave?

 Apologia.com

-Davis-Rachael-Carman Apologia HomeschoolBoth Davis and Rachael Carman will be speaking at all 3 Teach Them Diligently Conventions in May.
+Davis-Rachael-Carman Apologia HomeschoolBoth Davis and Rachael Carman will be speaking at Teach Them Diligently Conventions this spring.
 We are all sure to be blessed and encouraged by this godly couple.
-Make your plans now to join us in Spartanburg, SC, Nashville, TN, or Omaha, NE!!
+If you haven’t registered yet, there’s still time.
+We’d love to have you join us!